-7 Plenary: dramas and presentation

-Each group acts out its drama followed by a presentation by the reporter summing up the main issues.
+7 Plenary: dramas and presentation Each group acts out its drama followed by a presentation by the reporter summing up a presentation by the reporter summing up the main issues.
 General discussion.
 (60-90 mins)

 8 Review (perhaps later or after a break) Review of issues and concerns raised.
 Discussion on next steps.
 (30 mins)